 Name Datatype Description TIMESTAMP BIGINT The timestamp when the information was collected (in milliseconds).
 HOST_ID INTEGER Numeric ID for the host node.
 HOSTNAME STRING Server name of the host node.
 CLUSTER_ID INTEGER The numeric ID of the current cluster.
 REMOTE_CLUSTER_ID INTEGER The numeric ID of the consumer cluster.
 PARTITION_ID INTEGER The numeric ID for the logical partition.
 STREAMTYPE STRING The type of stream, which can either be "TRANSACTIONS" or "SNAPSHOT".
 TOTALBYTES BIGINT The total number of bytes currently queued for transmission to the replica.
 TOTALBYTESIN MEMORY BIGINT The total number of bytes of queued data currently held in memory.
 If the amount of total bytes is larger than the amount in memory, the remainder is kept in overflow storage on disk.
 TOTALBUFFERS BIGINT The total number of buffers in this partition currently waiting for acknowledgement from the replica.
 The partitions buffer the binary logs to reduce overhead and optimize network transfers.
 LASTQUEUEDDRID BIGINT The ID of the last transaction queued for transmission to the consumer.
 LASTACKDRID BIGINT The ID of the last transaction acknowledged by the consumer.
 LASTQUEUEDTIMESTAM FIMESTAMP The timestamp of the last transaction queued for transmission to the consumer.
 LASTACKTIMESTAMP TIMESTAMP The timestamp of the last transaction acknowledged by the consumer.
 ISSYNCED STRING A text string indicating whether the database is currently being replicated.
 If replication has not started, or the overflow capacity has been exceeded (that is, replication has failed), the value of ISSYNCED is "false".
 If replication is currently in progress, the value is "true".
-MODE STRING A text string indicating whether this particular partition is replicating data for the replica ("NORMAL") or not ("PAUSED").
+MODE STRING A text string indicating whether this particular partition is replicating data to the consumer ("NORMAL") or not ("PAUSED").
 Only one copy of each logical partition actually sends data during replication.
 So for clusters with a K-safety value greater than zero, not all physical

 Name Datatype Description partitions will report "NORMAL" even when replication is in progress.
 QUEUE_GAP BIGINT The number of missing transactions between those already acknowledged by the consumer and the next available for transmission.
 Under normal operating conditions, this value is zero.
+CONNECTION_STATUS STRING A text string indicating whether the connection to the consumer is operational ("UP") or not ("DOWN").
+If the connection between the producer and consumer is broken or if the producer does not hear from the consumer for more than 30 seconds, the connection is marked as "DOWN".